ostdotcom/ost-sdk-ruby/README.md

 to easily launch blockchain-based economies without requiring blockchain development.

-At the core of OST is the concept of OST-powered Brand Tokens (BTs).
-BTs are white-label cryptocurrency tokens with utility representations running on highly-scalable Ethereum-based side blockchains, backed by value token (such as OST, USDC) staked on Ethereum mainnet.
+Brand Tokens (BTs) are white-label cryptocurrency tokens with utility representations running on highly-scalable Ethereum-based side blockchains, backed by value token (such as OST, USDC) staked on Ethereum mainnet.
 Within a business’s token economy, BTs can only be transferred to whitelisted user addresses.